Full Move Out – CORE

 ALL issued sets to this unit must be returned as a complete package at the same time at the end of the tenancy (e.g. with the last person to leave) no later than 12:00 pm NOON on final day of your lease term.

-Failure to do so will result in the locks being replaced at a cost to the UNIT of $125 plus $5/key set issued.
+Failure to do so will result in the locks being replaced at a cost to the outgoing tenant(s).
 Once the lock change has been initiated, the charge will remain and is not refundable.

 Items Left Behind